mollyexten/flashy/README.md

 - Build a Ruby on Rails server with RESTful JSON endpoints
 - Build a database with three tables: users, decks, entries
 - The user to decks association will be one to many
-- The decks to words association will be many to many
+- The decks to entries association will be one to many
+- Index, show, and create controller methods for the decks table
-- full CRUD controller methods for the entries and decks tables
+- Full CRUD controller methods for the entries table

 Frontend
-- React app with one container component, 7 screen components, 2 "component components" and 2 shared components
+- React app with one container component, seven screen components, two "component components" and two shared components
+- Set up axios calls for get and post on decks table
-- Set up axios calls for full CRUD on decks and entries tables
+- Set up axios calls for full CRUD on the entries table
 - Hold deck and entry information in state variables within the container component
-- Use both CSS Flexbox and/or Grid
+- Use both CSS Flexbox and Grid
 - Implement media queries for mobile and desktop

 <br>